Home Health Disease of the 21st century: how to treat depression

 There are many types of depression, let's look at some of them.

 • Major resistant depression.
-It is diagnosed when a double course of antidepressant treatment, 14 days each, does not give any results, or the progress is very small.
+It is diagnosed when a double course of antidepressant treatment, 14 days each, does not produce any results, or progress is very small.

 • Minor depression.
-A person has at least two symptoms for 2 weeks or more, but the condition does not reach the clinical condition.
+A person has at least two symptoms for 2 weeks or more, but the condition does not reach the clinical stage.

 • Atypical depression.
-When a person, in addition to the typical symptoms, has an excessively increased appetite, weight gain is noted, and drowsiness occurs.
+When a person, in addition to typical symptoms, experiences an excessively increased appetite, weight gain, and drowsiness occurs.

-• Postnatal depression is called postpartum depression in the common people.
+• Postnatal depression is commonly called postpartum depression.

-• A transient recurrent depression - its difference from a large one only in the timing of the course.
-RBD (recurrent depression) is often seen in paroxysmal manifestations, for example, once a month and lasts at least 2-3 days, but no longer than 2-3 weeks.
-To diagnose this kind of depression, it is necessary that such ebbs and flows be observed for at least a year.
-The difficulty of identifying can happen if the patient is a woman, since in the weaker sex "depression" occurs with a change in the cycle.
+• Transient recurrent depression differs from major depression only in the timing of its course.
+RBD (recurrent depression) often occurs in attacks, for example once a month and lasts at least 2-3 days, but no longer than 2-3 weeks.
+To diagnose this type of depression, it is necessary that such ebbs and flows be observed for at least a year.
+It can be difficult to identify if the patient is a woman, since in the weaker sex “depression” occurs with a change in cycle.

 • Dysthymia.
-A condition characterized by mild mood disturbance.
-Those.
-At first glance, the person has a normal state, but from his side every day there are complaints of a bad mood.
-The symptomatology that is characteristic of clinical depression is not so pronounced in this case.
-But sometimes, a person's condition may worsen, flowing into a clinical one for several days.
+A condition characterized by a mild disturbance in mood.
+Those. a person has, at first glance, a normal condition, but he daily receives complaints about a bad mood.
+The symptoms that are characteristic of clinical depression are not so pronounced in this case.
+But sometimes, a person’s condition may worsen, becoming clinical for several days.

-In domestic medicine, there is such a concept as "vital" depression.
-Literally interpreted, "vital" means "vital."
-There is a pronounced depressed, dreary, anxious state, as well as unpleasant pain in the solar plexus.
+In domestic medicine there is such a concept as “vital” depression.
+In its literal interpretation, “vital” means “vital.”
+There is a pronounced depressed, melancholy, anxious state, as well as unpleasant pain in the solar plexus.
 This condition, although it is difficult, is easier to treat than other types.

 How to deal with depression